 Interpretive panels are throughout the park for self-guided tours.

-Schedule a tour for free for school or group field trips and public tours.
+Schedule a free tour for school and other groups.
 Learn the story of the Olmstead-Smith family through an indoor tour that may include the 1875 log cabin, the Smith House Museum and/or the hay barn.
-Outdoor tour themes can include historic, natural or cultural topics.
+Outdoor tours can include historic, natural or cultural topics.
 Highlights include: